 Here at City, University of London you can prepare for a role as a political assistant.
 Located a short distance from the Houses of Parliament in Westminster, our Department of International Politics combines world-leading research with exceptionally high quality degree programmes.

-What can I expect as a political assistant?
+What can I expect from a career as a political assistant?

 Political assistants provide support services to MPs across the UK.